Red Sox vs. Reds: Betting Trends, Records ATS, Home/Road Splits

 Red Sox Recent Betting Performance

-- The Red Sox have played as the favorite in three of their past 10 games and have gone 1-2 in those contests.
+- The Red Sox have played as the favorite in four of their past 10 games and won one of those contests.

-- In their last 10 games with a total, the Red Sox and their opponents are 2-7-1 when it comes to hitting the over.

-- The Red Sox have won one of their last four games against the spread.
+- The Red Sox have won one of their last five games against the spread.

 Red Sox Betting Records & Stats

-- The Red Sox are 11-9 in games they were listed as the moneyline favorite (winning 55% of those games).
+- The Red Sox have won 11 of the 21 games they were favored on the moneyline this season (52.4%).

-- Boston has ynot played as moneyline favorites of -175 or shorter.
+- Boston has played as moneyline favorites of -165 or shorter in just two games this season, which it lost both.

-- The implied moneyline probablility for this matchup gives the Red Sox a 63.6% chance to win.
+- Based on this matchup's moneyline, the Red Sox have an implied win probability of 62.3%.

-- Boston has played in 53 games with set over/under, and have combined with opponents to go over the total 31 times (31-20-2).
+- In the 54 games in which bookmakers have set an over/under for Boston, it has combined with opponents to go over the total 31 times (31-21-2).

-- The Red Sox have collected a 1-3-0 record against the spread this season (covering just 25% of the time).
+- The Red Sox have collected a 1-4-0 record ATS this season.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.